New York City water supply system: Catskill Aqueduct

 In 1905, the city's newly established Board of Water Supply launched the Catskill Aqueduct project, which would play an additional role in supplying the city's ever-growing population of residents and visitors.
 Construction of the system began in 1907.
 Portions of the Catskill system began operation in 1916, and the overall system of dams, reservoirs and tunnels was complete by 1924.
 The Schoharie Reservoir was added to the system and began operation in 1926.
 The Catskill system has an operational capacity of approximately 850 million gallons per day.
 Within the city's overall water system, the Catskill Aqueduct is the furthest away from the city, approximately 125 mi.

 Delaware Aqueduct

 The Board of Water Supply submitted a request to the Board of Estimate and Apportionment in 1927 to use the Delaware River as an additional water source for New York City.
-Even though the request was approved, the Delaware Aqueduct project was delayed due to a Supreme Court case filed by the State of New Jersey to prevent the State of New York from using the Delaware River as a water source.
-New York won the case in May 1931 and construction of the Delaware Aqueduct began in March 1937.
+Even though the request was approved, the Delaware Aqueduct project was delayed due to a Supreme Court case filed by the State of New Jersey (with intervention in the case by the Government of Pennsylvania) to prevent the State of New York from using the Delaware River as a water source.
+New York won the case in May 1931.
+Construction of the Delaware Aqueduct began in March 1937.
 The aqueduct was completed in 1944.
-From 1950 to 1964, Rondout, Neversink, Pepacton, and Cannonsville reservoirs were established successively to complete the Delaware System.
+From 1950 to 1964, Rondout, Neversink, Pepacton and Cannonsville reservoirs were established successively to complete the Delaware System.
 The Delaware Aqueduct supports half of the whole city's water usage by supplying more than 500 million gallons of water daily.